jkcgs/CB-ChatFilter/README.md

 =============

 A CraftBukkit plugin that allows to limit what players can say on general Minecraft chat.
+This plugin has no relation with SableDnah's ChatFilter plugin.
+I can't rename everything now.
+Sorry, I'm really sorry.

 TODO:
  - Feedback, please :c